anirudh9260/NewsBite-React/README.md

 npm install
 ```

-3. Create a .env file in the root directory:
+3. Create a .env file in the root directory (Get a new api key from newsapi.org and paste it here):
 ```bash
 REACT_APP_NEWS_API=your_api_key_here
 ```